 Would you like us to let the vendor know that you want pricing?

 Paligo is an enterprise-grade cloud-based Component Content Management System (CCMS) with single-sourcing content reuse for technical documentation, training content, policies and procedures, and knowledge management.
 Paligo is 100% XML in the back end, based on a modified version of DocBook - an established open standard developed for technical documentation.
 This is to provide future-proofing as well as extensibility and transformability for any current and future applications.
 The strict structure of XML and solid validation it provides offers possibilities and a consistency that, according to Paligo, no other format can provide.

 Companies seek to make their documentation more efficient through single-sourcing and reuse.
 But many single-sourcing projects fail due to the steep learning curves and costs of implementation of traditional systems.
-The vendor states cloud-based solutions like Paligo enable greater collaboration, efficiency and profitability.
-Using modern web technology reduces the costs of implementation, and increases usability and thereby user acceptance.
+So cloud-based solutions like Paligo aim to enable greater collaboration and efficiency.
+Using modern web technology reduces the costs of implementation, to increase usability and thereby user acceptance.
 A cloud-based authoring and publishing platform to reuse and single-source documentation with a clear focus on usability and user acceptance can improve the chance of realizing the return of investment and actually achieving the increase in efficiency.